 Your ideal client will likely have tried other ways to deal with their problem to no avail.
 As a result, they’ll be skeptical about your solution and will wonder about how difficult it will be for them to implement it.
 They’ll doubt that they have the will-power to follow through.

 You need to design your package to be as easy as possible.
-It needs to be easy to learn and easy to implement.
-Convey a few tips along the way so that they’re not overwhelmed by the process.
+It needs to be easy to learn and to implement.
+Convey a few tips along the way so they’re not overwhelmed by the process.

 For instance, instead of telling them that they need to eliminate sugar from their diet, provide a list of healthy substitutes that will make the transition easier and more likely to be permanent.